If you ever come to my house and smell rotting flesh, please don’t call the cops...

 Keep temperature in mind as you plan your backyard habitat.
 Will the vegetation you choose thrive in the temperatures your region experiences?
 If so, will they flower at the right time to be in sync with the pollinators and other creatures depending on that vegetation?

 I am told my corpse flower will bloom within the week.
 When it does, it will smell like death for about 3 days.
-If I’m not arrested during that time, I’ll upload a reaction video.
+Hopefully I'm not arrested when that happens!

 Until next time!